 The University's plan is funded on a pay-as-you-go basis.
 The funding policy may be amended by the Regents of the University of Oklahoma.
-For the years ended June 30, 2023 and 2022, the University made benefit payments of approximately \$54,000 and \$89,000, respectively, for current retirees.
+For the years ended June 30, 2024 and 2023, the University made benefit payments of approximately \$68,000 and \$54,000, respectively, for current retirees.

-The University recognized a net OPEB liability (asset) of approximately \$(13,000) and \$(35,000) as of June 30, 2023 and 2022, respectively.
-The liability (asset) has not been recorded at the department level of the Station as this liability (asset) does not represent a direct liability (asset) of the Station.
+The University recognized a net OPEB asset of approximately \$199,000 and \$13,000 as of June 30, 2024 and 2023, respectively.
+The asset has not been recorded at the department level of the Station as this asset does not represent a direct asset of the Station.
 Only the estimated expenses associated with contributions made during the year by the Station are recognized as expense.

-Note 8: Functional Expenses Classification
+Note 8.
+Functional Expenses Classification